ameer017/Safelock/README.md

-# 🛡️ SafeLock
+# 🛡️ Cartridge

 **Save smarter.
 Spend wiser.
 Build discipline. — The decentralized contingency plan you can't cheat.**

 A decentralized contingency platform for savings, transfers, and swaps with time-locked discipline, built with Next.js, TypeScript, and Turborepo.

-## 🎯 What is SafeLock?
+## 🎯 What is Cartridge?

-SafeLock is a Web3-native savings and contingency platform that empowers users to build financial discipline through:
+Cartridge is a Web3-native savings and contingency platform that empowers users to build financial discipline through:

 - **Time-locked savings** with smart contracts that prevent early withdrawals
 - **Instant cross-border transfers** via human-readable addresses (ENS)